The Public Health AI Handbook

 Choose Your Path

-New to AI? → Begin with the Preface then Chapter 1: AI in Context
+New to AI? → Begin with the Preface then AI in Healthcare: A Brief History

-Want hands-on practice? → Jump to Chapter 13: Your AI Toolkit
+Want hands-on practice? → Jump to Your AI Toolkit for Public Health

 Looking for specific applications? → Browse Part II: Current Applications